Home | Gallery | AboutUs | Software | Rates

 For further FACTUAL discussion on this topic, the reader should follow-up on a FOIA which I issued to NTSB requesting the detailed data from the engineering simulations.
 The idea was to explore the importance of decision timelines and optionality in emergency situations as well as the fundamental airspeed/altitude/energy questions that are so challenging to convey in flight instruction.
 Unfortunately, I had to abandon this FOIA and never was able to study my hypotheses.
 My belief and understanding, based on reviewing the available NTSB/Airbus report, is that the 20 to 30 second delay in assessing the situation was an important deciding factor and that Sully and Skiles probably made a good piloting decision to sink a $40M aircraft in the Hudson….not an easy choice.
 I have presented this accident along with hour-long open discussion forums to a number of groups.
 In doing so, several Boeing pilots have suggested that the engines could have made some power even though the fans were severely damaged, and that perhaps the computers prematurely shut them down.
 I’m doubtful of this, but it’s one of hundreds of talking points that make an event like this such a wonderful learning opportunity for all of us.

 Retrieval of the Wreckage

 This video, created by David Martin, is a great look at the aircraft as it was moored to shore and subsequently lifted from the river with a huge crane.
 He captured these images from his apartment.
-He has detailed his story here.

 The aircraft rig schematic view in Lightwave: